Week 9 of Pregnancy – Welcome to the Third Month

-Week 9 of pregnancy at a glance
+Week 9 of Pregnancy at a Glance

-Your baby
+Your Baby

-- Heartbeat: approx. 170 beats per minute.
+- Heartbeat: about 170 beats per minute.

 - Movements of arms and legs – still unnoticed by you.

-Your body
+Your Body

 - Breasts become more sensitive and increase in size.

-- Small, regular meals help against discomfort.
+- Small, regular meals help against nausea.

 - Drink plenty – even if frequent urination is bothersome.

-Your body in week 9 of pregnancy
+Your Body in Week 9

-Tips for the 9th week of pregnancy
+Tips for the 9th Week of Pregnancy

-Frequently Asked Questions about the 9th Week of Pregnancy
+Frequently Asked Questions about Week 9

-9th week of pregnancy: When does the nausea subside?
+Week 9: When does the nausea subside?

-What can be done against tiredness?
+What helps against tiredness?

 Are frequent trips to the toilet normal?

-Which preventive check-ups are due?
+What check-ups are due?

 Pushchair